All Episodes

 And how many times years later have they had to revise it?

-Coffee was gonna kill you.
+Coffee was going to kill you.

-We never used to have foam insulation dropping off the solid rocket boosters on the shuttle launches and putting NYC in the shuttle in those uh the heat resistant tiles which led to the explosion on re-entry of one of those.
+Now, after banning Freon, and I got to make this point about this too: we never used to have foam insulation dropping off the solid rocket boosters on the shuttle launches and putting nicks in the shuttle and those heat-resistant tiles, which led to the explosion on re-entry of one of those.

-We came up with a whole new way and a refrigerant because of Freon because of the ozone depletion, because NASA's a government agency and NASA had to do this and that.
+We came up with a whole new way and refrigerant because of Freon because of the ozone depletion, because NASA's a government agency and NASA had to do this and that.

 We upset the whole air conditioning business.